 A key to preventing fraud is awareness.
 Educating your teams about the potential warning signs during the application process can help diagnose fraudulent activity.
 It’s also important for employees to understand the best way to respond to an applicant whom they suspect has committed fraud.

-Today’s resident-screening technology not only takes the bias and guesswork out of deciding which applicants should become residents but reduces company liability, as well.
+Today’s resident-screening technology by companies like TransUnion not only takes the bias and guesswork out of deciding which applicants should become residents but reduces company liability, as well.
 Resident-screening technology can use Machine Learning models to catch synthetic fraud or provide alerts when there is a potential fraud.
 A third-party screening company can give you best practices for handling synthetic-ID fraud and suggest potential changes to your screening criteria that would provide additional fraud alerts.

 Thanks for reading!